fabricioguidine/graphs-with-grasp/archive/README.md

 ## Note

 The current implementation is in the `src/` and `include/` directories.
-This archive is maintained for reference only.
+This archive is maintained for reference only and is not part of the active codebase.